-The Societal Engagement team offer six masterclasses to cater for a range of engagement experience:
+The Societal Engagement team offer eight masterclasses to cater for a range of engagement experience:

-- Two core masterclasses – for staff members with little or no prior experience of public engagement looking to expand their understanding and get involved.
+- Core engagement masterclass – for staff members and doctoral students with little or no prior experience of public engagement looking to expand their understanding and get involved.

-- Four optional masterclasses – for staff to build on the context and background of the core masterclasses to broaden their skills and put their learnings into practice.
+- Six optional masterclasses – for staff and doctoral student to build on the context and background of the core masterclasses to broaden their skills and put their learnings into practice.

 About the Masterclasses

-Core Masterclasses 1 and 2: Exploring, Planning and Evaluating Engagement
+Core Engagement Masterclass (previously 1&2): Exploring, Planning and Evaluating Engagement

-Our two core masterclasses are run as a joint session across one morning.
+Our core masterclass is run across one morning.

-- Planning and Evaluating Engagement covers the key steps to take in developing a public engagement activity, including how to assess what is effective and the areas that may need fine-tuning.
+We will discuss how to plan and evaluate your engagement, covering the key steps to take in developing a public engagement activity, including how to assess what is effective and the areas that may need fine-tuning.
 You will discover the value of evaluation, and how it can be enjoyable for you and your public participants.